Level two jobs involve working directly with individuals and assisting them with their day-to-day needs. Jobs at this level include:

 Supporting people with personal care (e.g. washing and dressing) and helping them to stay independent in their own homes (e.g. helping with domestic chores).
 Good support will include asking the person how they want to be supported and offering as much choice and independence as the person can manage.
 This could be in various workplace settings in the community.
-More about this job.
+Find out more about this care support worker job.

 - Personal Assistant

 Working directly with individuals to support them in every aspect of their daily living and enabling them to live as independently as possible.
-More about this job.
+Find out more about this personal assistant job.

 - Reablement / Rehabilitation Worker

 Working directly with individuals to support them in every aspect of their daily living and enabling them to live as independently as possible, often following illness.
-More about this job.
+Find out more about this reablement rehabilitation worker job.

 - Healthcare Assistant

 Working in hospital or community settings, such as GP surgeries, under the guidance of a qualified healthcare professional.
-More about this job.
+Find out more about this healthcare assistant job.